Devparihar5/Track-Kar/README.md

 --> Additional Features
-Natural language processing to analyze people's feedback for police and suggest updates for better coordination.
+* Natural language processing to analyze people's feedback for police and suggest updates for better coordination.

-TECH STACK USED:
+## TECH STACK USED:

-HTML and CSS are used for front-end development---> responsible for crafting the userinterface and presentation layer

-The backend utilizes Python, MySQL and js ---> logic and database management

-Data Science, Machine Learning, Artificial intelligence ---> employed for detection and analysis
+* Python for backend development and data analysis
+* Flask web framework for building the APIs
+* HTML/CSS and JavaScript for front-end development
+* MySQL database for data storage and retrieval
+* OpenCV library for facial recognition and live facial detection
+* Scikit-learn library for implementing various machine learning algorithms for crime analysis and forecasting
+* NLTK library for natural language processing of user feedback
+* Dlib library for fingerprint detection without the need for any hardware